Gai-Jin: Background

 Clavell says he was "surprised" that the protagonist of the novel turned out to be Malcolm Struan's wife Angelique instead of Malcolm.
 "But you never know how these things are going to turn out.
 For example, I was expecting Mrs Struan... to arrive from Hong Kong on every damned boat, but she never appeared.
 That's the way it happened."

 Clavell says the death of Malcolm in the book was not planned.
 "That death frightened me to death", he said.
 "The number of people who ring me up saying 'You killed him!'.
 I say I didn't kill him, so-and-so killed him."

 Clavell said that he did not plot his books.
 "I write it pretty much as you read it.
 Of course I may have to go back and change something because of what I have written later, but usually it just runs through.
 I always have trouble deciding when to stop.
 I didn't know how this was going to end until I got there."

 "Obviously, with 1,700 pages of manuscript, I can't keep in all in my head", he added.
 "So from time to time I will say to my wife, 'Give me a number from one to 500.'
 I then look at the page corresponding to the number she's just given me, and see if anything on that page makes me want to know what happens next, or what happened just previously.
 The magic of storytelling is to want to make people listen breathlessly, if you're telling the story orally, or turn the page, if you're writing it.
 That's why, at the end of every one of my chapters, there's a big fat hook."

 "The only thing that makes a best book – I don't like 'bestseller' – is that somebody tells them", he said.
 People who read my books expect to be entertained, to be forced to turn the page, to learn something on route.
 Gai-jin is a very easy way of learning about Japanese characters, characteristics, attitudes toward sex, food and politics, which apply today...
 If people are going to give me two or three weeks of their time, you have to repay them.
 I have to entertain them, I have to instruct them, and I have to allow them to learn something."

 Reception

-The book was a best seller.
+The book placed sixth on the New York Times Best Seller list for May 9, 1993.